yihong0618/Kindle_download_helper/README.md

   --cookie-file COOKIE_FILE
                         load cookie local file
-  --cn                  if your account is an amazon.cn account --jp                  if your account is an amazon.jp account --de                  if your account is an amazon.de account --resume-from INDEX   resume from the index if download failed --cut-length CUT_LENGTH
+  --cn                  if your account is an amazon.cn account --jp                  if your account is an amazon.co.jp account --de                  if your account is an amazon.de account --uk                  if your account is an amazon.co.uk account --resume-from INDEX   resume from the index if download failed --cut-length CUT_LENGTH
                         truncate the file name